writethedocs/www/docs/conf/portland/2018/cfp.rst

 are unable to attend due to travel costs, please let us know and we will do our best to help make it happen.

-Speaking at Write the Docs is a fantastic way to contribute to the community.

 Finally, you’ll hear from us with our proposal decisions by late January.

 Questions?